Many of the most magical footballers in the modern game have worn the number 10 jersey for club and country.

 2007 Ballon d'Or winner Ricardo Izecson dos Santos Leite, aka Kaká, was a graceful glider on the pitch whose height helped him breeze past defenders with subtle power and ease.
 Injuries meant that his big-money move to Real Madrid wasn't as glorious as it should have been, but he was the best player in the world at AC Milan and a joy to watch.

 PSG's superstar world-record signing has split footballing opinion around the world since he rose to the top of the game for Barcelona.
 Too often the attention has turned to his histrionics and unsavoury antics when really the spotlight should be on his twinkle-toed trickery and otherworldly dribbling skills and exceptional balance.

 Neymar is more than just his tricks, though, the 29-year-old possesses an ice-cold clinical edge in the final third that sets him apart from most players in world football.
 Neymar has become a prolific goal-machine, all the while keeping hold of the razzle-dazzle that saw him rise to prominence.

-Not many players in history have scored in Copa Libertadores and Champions League final wins.
-In fact, only one player has ever done it, and his name is Neymar da Silva Santos Júnior.
+Not many players in history have scored in Copa Libertadores and Champions League finals, and only one player has ever done so in winning efforts in both, and his name is Neymar da Silva Santos Júnior.

-😳 First and only man to score in Copa Libertadores & #UCLfinal wins.
+😳 First & only man to score in Copa Libertadores & Champions League final wins.

 Say what you want about Neymar, but the 29-year-old gets tongues wagging every time he steps out onto a football pitch.